fraserlott/attn_sandbox/README.md

 Variables you will need to localise in that file: linuxpath (set to a web-readable directory with write permissions on your file system);
 webpath (the http path corresponding to the directory above);
-modelroot (location of the NetCDFs, '/project/detn/' on the CDN or '/s3/informatics-eupheme/' on AWS.
+modelroot (location of the NetCDFs, '/project/detn/' on the CDN or '/s3/informatics-eupheme/' on AWS).

 This is currently the version for running locally.
 The Kubernetes call from the Jupyter notebook version will need to be added to this for full AWS functionality.